The 15 key drivers of employee engagement

 Mastery is the concept of getting better at something and the feeling we get from progress.

-This is easier said than done, because we can easily become overwhelmed if a task is too difficult.
-On the other hand, we become bored if a task is too easy.
+Sometimes, this is easier said than done because we can quickly become overwhelmed if a task is too difficult.
+On the other hand, we become bored if a job is too easy.

-Pink recommends working on what he calls Goldilocks tasks, tasks that are just right.
-In order for a task to be stimulating enough for you, it needs to challenge you and push you outside of your comfort zone, but, not too much.
+Pink recommends working on what he calls Goldilocks tasks — tasks that are just right.
+For a task to be stimulating enough for you, it needs to challenge you and push you outside your comfort zone, but not too much.

 When a task is too challenging, performance declines.